lead generation

 Even a minor tweak to your form design,

-fields, or placement can have a significant impact on your conversion rates.
+fields, or placement can significantly impact your conversion rates.

 Here are some tips for optimizing your forms: